Data Science Overview

 SSIH Requirement

-SSIH requirement can be fulfilled by taking Math 254 (with a data analysis project focused on SSIH issues) which is the natural choice for many students in this program or by taking SSIH courses offered by other departments that are pre-approved by the Math department which are listed below:
+The Social, Structural and Institutional Hierarchies requirement can be fulfilled by taking MATH-260 or by taking MATH-254 and opting to do a data analysis project focused on SSIH issues.
+Students may also take SSIH courses offered by other departments that are pre-approved by the Math department.

 Credit/No Credit Policy